junaidookay/dvd-authoring-tool/README.md

 There are no promises of ongoing support, bug fixes, or feature updates; life’s short, and time is limited.
 That said, I’m always happy to collaborate.
 If you spot issues, have ideas, or want to contribute, open an issue or PR and we’ll see where it goes.

 Enjoy experimenting.
-Long live the disc. 📀
+Long love the disc. 📀